TendTo/lucid/README.md

 docker build -t lucid .

 # Run the image on script/path/to/script.py.
-# Needs a Gurobi WS licence to use the Gurobi solver.
+# You will need a Gurobi WS licence to use the Gurobi solver.
 docker run --name lucid -it --rm \
   -v/path/to/script.py:/scripts \
   -v/path/to/gurobi.lic:/opt/gurobi/gurobi.lic:ro \
   lucid /scripts/script.py

 # Run the GUI.
-# Needs a Gurobi WS licence to use the Gurobi solver.
+# You will need a Gurobi WS licence to use the Gurobi solver.
 docker run --name lucid -it --rm -p 3661:3661 \
   -v/path/to/gurobi.lic:/opt/gurobi/gurobi.lic:ro \
   --entrypoint pylucid-gui lucid